sahilmankar/sahilmankar/README.md

-- 👋 Hi, I’m @sahilmankar
+- 👋 Hi, I’m sahil mankar
 - 👀 I’m interested in Software development
 - 🌱 I’m currently learning computer sciencee
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GitHub
-- 📫 How to reach me ...

 <!---
 sahilmankar/sahilmankar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.